 We look forward to helping you with your planning process.
 We’re here to help make things go as smooth as possible and our experience helps you to avoid unnecessary surprises.

 American Landscape Structures specializes exclusively in made to order, built on site landscape structures from shop-made kits built by our factory crews, by homeowners or by local contractors.
 Our national reach allows us to focus ONLY on pergolas, pavilions and gazebos not sheds, room additions, furniture, etc. which means we are specialists in what we do.
 That includes helping you with the permitting process.

 First off, the permitting process is your responsibility to complete, but we’ll be there to guide you.

 Pergola code requirements vary based on location.
 Don’t freak out after asking, “Do I need approval for a pergola?”
-Anyone wanting a pavilion, pergola or gazebo may not even need a building permit for backyard pergolas.
+Anyone wanting a pavilion, pergola or gazebo may not even need a building permit for backyard pergolas often seen as a garden pergola.
 Learn the answer to the question, “Do I have to get a permit for a gazebo?”

 Concerned about building codes and permits?
 American Landscape Structures offers guidance.
 Our skilled consultants can work with clients who have questions like, “How do I get a permit to build a gazebo?” and “Do I need a building permit for a pavilion?”
 We aim to simplify the backyard building process.

 The decision is made: the backyard will soon be getting dolled up with a beautiful new structure.
 What are the next steps?
 How should homeowners proceed on this exciting new adventure?
 Asking, “Do I have to get a permit for a gazebo?” or similar questions can lead to what can be an annoying answer of, “It depends.”